 Beginners - focus on skill development and all the basic punches, kicks and movement techniques

 Intermediate - continue to develop their skills, grapple, knees, countering techniques, and build their fitness base

 Advanced - practice and build on their skills, including throws, elbows and fighting strategy all whilst attaining a high level of fitness.
 They also develop their fighting abilities via sparing (light contact, structured or partial, controlled fighting practice).

 Fighters - do advanced training plus; running and other additional training (6 days per week) with an optional morning training too.
 A high level of commitment to training and behavioral conduct is required of all TMT fighters.

 All classes are designed using a fusion of traditional and contemporary training methods, and modern sport science.
 Each class is designed to target specific areas of fitness and skill development.

 The methods of training utilised include traditional methods such as Thai pads, focus pads, bag work and skipping, as well as circuit style fitness work aimed at developing either anaerobic fitness, muscular endurance, strength, or power and speed.
 Partner work plays a big role in training and includes defensive or counter attacking drills, and sparring for the more experienced students.
 Only the fighters are expected to run but many other students choose to join them.

-If you would prefer an alternative form of exercise we have a variety of fitness circuits, or you could try a Muaythai class.
+If you would prefer an alternative form of exercise we have a variety of fitness circuits, or you could try a Muaythai class (see 'Timetable' for details).
 Muaythai is a fun way to get in shape, improve self-esteem, confidence, fitness, and general health and well-being.
 It is also is a very effective form of self-defense and helps the student develop mentally, spiritually, socially and physically, as well as developing the student’s concentration, awareness and self-discipline.
 The morning, lunchtime, and 'nuts & bolts' classes are suitable for people of any age, fitness level or ability.